|

 "A brand new battle wagon," the WO admired as

-the new destroyer glided by in all of its sheik splendor and
+the new destroyer glided by in all of its deadly sheik splendor and

 glory.
 "Theos should have stopped this," the first pilot